František Klácel: Poet

 Klácel's poetic beginnings (Lyrical Poems, 1836 and Poems, 1837) were inspired by the ancient world.
 The patriot and free thinker Klácel expressed himself in full in the collection Berries from Slavonic Forests (1845).
 In his version of Goethe's epos Reynard the Fox (1845) and the anthology Bájky Bidpájovy (1846 and 1850) he used animal allegories in order to critically portray contemporary society.
 Klácel was also the author of the first Czech dictionary of foreign words (Dictionary for readers of journals, 1849) and numerous terminological dictionaries and encyclopaedias, of which the majority were published in journals published by him or remained in hand-written form.

 Legacy

-This Augustinian friar in Brno, an excellent teacher, author of a number of poetic and philosophical works, natural science researcher, journalist, unselfish and loving man František Matouš Klácel was one of the leading revivalists in Moravia and active members of political life during the revolutionary period of 1848–49.
-A road is named after him in Brno – Masarykova Quarter, and from 1978 a memorial stone with his portrait by Milada Orthová has been on the side of number 1 Mendlovo Square.
+Klácel, an Augustinian friar, teacher, writer, and natural science researcher, was a leading figure of the Czech National Revival in Moravia and an active participant in the Revolutions of 1848.
+He is commemorated in Brno, where a street in the Masaryk Quarter bears his name, and since 1978 a memorial stone with his portrait by Milada Orthová has been installed at Mendlovo Square.